 The installation starts with plywood (or plywood-like material), followed by a layer of expanded polystyrene plastic foam insulation.
 This is then covered with a glass fibre reinforcing mesh, a base coat of stucco, followed by the finish coat.
 The end result is built-up layers of material with a hard outer shell that has a slightly hollow sound when rapped.
-With all those layers, it is very easy to get water trapped inside the system that can result in a complete failure of the exterior cladding.

-All cracks and penetrations must be diligently repaired and maintained on an ongoing basis.
+With all those layers, it is very easy to get water trapped inAll cracks and penetrations must be diligently repaired and maintained on an ongoing basis.
 Installing EIFS over a brick veneer also carries the risk of trapping moisture inside the wall assembly if the weep holes of the brick wall are blocked.
 With no place to go, constant exposure to moisture can lead to rot in the wood.
 The common signs of EIFS problems are:

-- Mould or mildew on the interior or exterior of the - Swollen wood around door and window frames. - Cracked EIFS or cracked sealant.
+- Mould or mildew on the interior or exterior of the home. - Swollen wood around door and window frames. - · Cracked EIFS or cracked sealant.

-Another issue is that the relatively thin top eggshell coating is susceptible to damage from hard knocks and repairing these usually requires a skilled professional, as amateur repairs are often easily visible.
+Another issue is that the relatively thin top egashell coating is susceptible to damage from hard knocks and repairing these usually requires a skilled professional, as amateur repairs are often easily visible.
 Fortunately, newer EIFS systems include a drainage arrangement to help keep moisture from being trapped behind the covering.

 So while there are many ways to breathe some new life into your home's exterior, not every method will be right for you or your house.
-Do your homework before launching into an expensive facelift for your home.
-REU
+Do your homework before launching into an expensive facelift for your home, REU year to date